jjeongGrp/multifidelity-fatigue/README.md

 fatiguelife_ell_set61
 ```

-The script reads the positive and negative equivalent strain CSV files and generates the fatigue-life prediction curve for that pore-morphology case.
+The script reads the positive- and negative-equivalent strain CSV files and generates the fatigue-life prediction curve for that pore-morphology case.

 ---
 ## 4.5 Sensitivity Analysis: Microstructure